aletheon/eleutherios-flutter/README.md

 Eleutherios disrupts this behavior by digitizing the network layer and turning it into a forum or bidirectional, many-to-many network relationship.

-Eleutherios provides tools that enable people or businesses to:
+Eleutherios provides tools that enable people or both public and private businesses to:

 - Create policies together
 - Create rules for policies